columnflow/columnflow/docs/user_guide/plotting.md

 ## Creating plots for different shifts

 Like most tasks, our plotting tasks also contain the ```--shift``` parameter that allows requesting the outputs for a certain type of systematic variation.
-Per default, the ```shellift```parameter is set to "nominal", but you could also produce your plot with a certain systematic uncertainty varied up or down, e.g. via running
+Per default, the ```shift``` parameter is set to "nominal", but you could also produce your plot with a certain systematic uncertainty varied up or down, e.g. via running
 ```shell